You feel a sense of anger and deep pain rippling through you. How could they leave you so brutally, and without a second thought?

 It sounds crazy, right?
 How can we fill the empty holes within ourselves?
 Don’t we need other people by default to do that for us?
 No, we don’t.
 As children we did, but as adults we don’t.
 Unfortunately many of us still carry the unconscious belief that we need to find another person to help us become whole and complete.
 But have you ever questioned the validity or truth in this belief?
 Don’t get me wrong, other people can provide you with immense support and assistance, but they can never authentically fill that void within you.
 Only you can.

 But how?
 One of the best ways I have learned to do this (particularly if you were abandoned as a child emotionally, mentally or physically), is by learning how to re-parent your inner child.
-I explore how to do that in this article.
 However, if you are dealing with the pain of feeling unloved as an adult (perhaps as a result of divorce or breakup), self-love is the ultimate way to overcome this trauma.
-I explore how to love yourself in this article.
+In another article, explore how to love yourself more.

 Final Thoughts …